Valphai/Percolation-Simulation/README.md

 This is essentially grid percolation taken a step further into contiuum percolation using Union find.
 This project was done to complete my Bachelor's thesis.
 It works for arbitrary sizes of the lattice.

+This will only work in the editor.
+At the time as I was writing this, I figured it would be alot faster to debug in this way hence it remains in that state.

 # Preview

 ## 16x16